Conveuropean logo

 Barcelona Spain

 I really like Barcelona.
-It's probably my favorite city in Spain where you can find a very nice weather, some very good food and the amazing Gaudi architectural landmarks.
-One of them is the 'Casa Batllo', a house bought by Josep Batllo in 1900, but reburbished by Gaudi in 1906.
-Last year I got the opportunity to visit again the city and I was able to take a nice shot of the city on a sunny day.
+It's probably my favorite city in Spain where you can find very nice weather, some very good food, and the amazing Gaudi architectural landmarks.
+One of them is the 'Casa Batllo', a house bought by Josep Batllo in 1900, but refurbished by Gaudi in 1906.
+Last year I got the opportunity to visit the city again, and I was able to take a nice shot of the city on a sunny day.

 Chillon Castle in Montreaux

-The Montreaux Jazz Festival take place in July every year in this Swiss city and it's probably one of the most famous ones in the world from this kind.
-Last year we had the opportunity to go there and when we visited the city we found out the Château de Chillon is one of the most visited places not only in this city but also in the whole country.
-The history of this castle is actually very interesting: It was controlled by the Counts of Savoy who used to tax most of the goods coming from Italy, given its strategic location.
-We were hesitant about visiting the castle but I'm glad we did it because it was worth it.
+The Montreaux Jazz Festival takes place in July every year in this Swiss city, and it's probably one of the most famous ones in the world of its kind.
+Last year we had the opportunity to go there, and when we visited the city, we found out the Château de Chillon is one of the most visited places not only in this city but also in the whole country.
+The history of this castle is actually very interesting: it was controlled by the Counts of Savoy who used to tax most of the goods coming from Italy, given its strategic location.
+We were hesitant about visiting the castle, but I'm glad we did it because it was worth it.

 Minisummer in Budapest